Formica rufa: Nest splitting

-Wood ants typically have multiple nests so they may relocate in case of drastic changes in the environment.
-This splitting of nests causes the creation of multiple daughter nests.
-Several reasons occur as to why wood ants move.
-Such as a change in availability of food resources, attack by the population of another colony, or a change in the state of the nest itself.
-During this time, workers, queens, and the brood are transferred from the original nest to the daughter nest in a bilateral direction.
-The goal is to move to the daughter nest, but the transporting ants may bring an individual back to the original nest.
+Wood ants typically have multiple nests, enabling them to relocate in the event of drastic environmental changes.
+This splitting of nests leads to the formation of additional daughter nests.
+There are several reasons why wood ants move.
+These include changes in the availability of food resources, attack by other colonies, or changes to the nest itself.
+During this time, workers, queens, and the brood are transferred from the original nest to the daughter nest in both directions.
+The goal is to reach the daughter nest, but ants carrying individuals may return to the original nest.
 The splitting process may last from a week to over a month.

 Population

-Turnover rate of wood ant nests is very quick.
-Within a period of three years, Klimetzek counted 248 nests within a 1,640 hectare area under study.
-Furthermore, no evidence of a correlation between nest age and mortality was found.
-Smaller nests had lower life expectancy compared to larger nests.
-The size of the nests increased as the nest aged.
+The turnover rate of wood ant nests is very quick.
+Over a three-year period, Klimetzek counted 248 nests within a 1,640 hectare area under study.
+Furthermore, no correlation was found between nest age and mortality.
+Smaller nests had a lower life expectancy than larger nests.
+Nest size increased with age.